Empanada-Life/empanada-life.github.io/_posts/2019-2-25-writing-tips.md

 date: 2019-2-25
 ---

-Set serious rules.
-Seven sentences or ten minutes every day.
+Set serious rules: seven sentences or ten minutes every day.

-Observe everything, take it all in.
+Observe everything, taking it all in.

-Whittle it to a point.
+Whittle it down to a point.

 Poke your reader.

-Provoke them.
+Provoke.